Wall Street Praises BridgeBio Pharma Inc. (BBIO) After Recent Earnings Report

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at BBIO starting from Dachille Douglas A., who purchase 10,000 shares at the price of $8.19 back on Mar 14.
-After this action, Dachille Douglas A. now owns 20,000 shares of BridgeBio Pharma Inc., valued at $81,934 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at BBIO starting from Ellis Andrea, who purchase 12,000 shares at the price of $8.39 back on Mar 15.
+After this action, Ellis Andrea now owns 12,000 shares of BridgeBio Pharma Inc., valued at $100,680 using the latest closing price.

 Stock Fundamentals for BBIO